Andy de la Tour

 As a stand-up comedian, he appeared in the 1980s with Rik Mayall, Ben Elton and French and Saunders.
 In 2012, he wrote Stand-Up or Die about his time as a stand-up comedian in New York.

-He appeared as George Porter in episode 13 of series 31 of Casualty "Not in Holby Anymore" and as General Hurst Romodi in Rogue One: A Star Wars Story.
+He appeared as George Porter in episode 13 of series 31 of Casualty "Not in Holby Anymore".
 On 6 June 2018 he appeared as Ted, an aging mechanic with a heart defect in BBC1's lunchtime soap Doctors.

+Personal life

+Andy de la Tour is the brother of actress Frances de la Tour and partner of actress Susan Wooldridge.

+The University of Kent holds an archive of material from de la Tour's career as part of the British Stand-Up Comedy Archive.
+The archive includes audiovisual recordings, promotional material, and photographs.

 On 27 January 2019, he signed an open letter in The Guardian expressing opposition to the USA's handling of the political situation in Venezuela and calling for more dialogue with the president, Nicolás Maduro.

-He is the brother of actress Frances de la Tour and partner of actress Susan Wooldridge.
+In September 2025, he signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."